 Another common garden plant that is toxic to pets is rhubarb (Rheum rhaponticum).
 Rhubarb is so toxic to cats and dogs, in fact, that it can cause kidney failure, tremors and coma (although rarely death) if consumed in adequate amounts.
-Luckily, rhubarb stalks are safe but the leaves (which are bitter and unappetizing) are not, so pets rarely eat them in toxic quantities.
+Luckily, growing rhubarb doesn’t need to be on your naughty list: Although the leaves are toxic (as well as bitter and unappetizing), the stalks are safe.
+And, since the leaves taste so bad, pets rarely eat them in toxic quantities.

 A powerful Allium well-known for its medicinal and health benefits, garlic can also be incredibly toxic (and not just to pets).
 Garlic is poisonous to both cats and dogs, and warning signs of toxic ingestion include panting, blood in urine, vomiting and weakness.
 If you’re a fan of homemade and/or all-natural treats and your recipe calls for garlic, be sure to limit amounts to low, low levels (as the precise amount that is toxic to your pet may be influenced by species, breed and size).
 And, if you’re exploring garlic as a natural de-wormer, be sure to monitor your pet for symptoms of poisoning like panting, vomiting and weakness, as mentioned earlier.